-The internship program will be run for two consecutive years starting the financial year 2020/21.
-In the first year, (2020/21), 10 internship opportunities will be available.
-This is to provide for two interns per county.
-The internship period will be for a maximum period of six months after which a previously successful intern does not qualify to re-apply.
+The internship program will run for the entire project implementation period.
+This is to provide for four interns per county.
+The internship period will be for a maximum period of one year after which a previously successful intern does not qualify to re-apply.